WordPress/gutenberg/components/button/README.md

 #### Props

-The following props are used to control the display of the component.
+The component accepts the following props.
 Any additional props will be passed to the rendered `<a />` or `<button />` element.
 The presence of a `href` prop determines whether an anchor element is rendered instead of a button.

 * `isPrimary`: (bool) whether the button is styled as a primary button.
 * `isLarge`: (bool) whether the button is styled as a large button.